Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Airgap
 ------

 Grids installed within airgapped environments will automatically disable telemetry.
 In this scenario, the ``SOC Telemetry`` configuration setting will have no effect and the automatic package updates will be disabled.
-See :ref:`airgap` for more information about environments detached from the internet.
+See the :ref:`airgap` section for more information about environments detached from the internet.

 .. note::